 Why mini cupcakes?
 Sometimes you just want a bite.
-Sometimes you remember that one relative who you asked you how big of a piece you'd like, you'd answer a "sliver" and they would plop a huge pieces on your plate.
+Sometimes you remember that one relative who asked you how big of a piece you'd like, you'd answer a "sliver" and they would plop a huge piece on your plate.
 Then you were awkwardly stuck with a slice you literally only wanted a bite of.

 The mini cupcakes took between 18 and 20 minutes which was a welcomed time saving as well.

 Now, if you follow the optional cake filling, it makes a lot.
 I had lots leftover, but it would probably work better in a bundt pan.

 What came out of the oven was a moist cake that wasn't bourbon-y.
 The filling didn't even lend much bourbon flavor either.

 But what pulls it together is the glaze.
 That is literally where all the bourbon flavor was.
 It makes sense as that is the only bourbon that wasn't cooked, so you are left with the straight bottle taste with the addition of butter and powdered sugar.

-Overall, it made a moist cake, but I didn't knock it out of the park for me.
+Overall, it made a moist cake, but it didn't knock it out of the park for me.
 In fact, you can probably accomplish the same thing with regular cake mix and the same glaze recipe of powdered sugar, bourbon, and butter.

 For $3.49, I bought 2 boxes.

 I made the second box in a bundt pan.
 So here are a few quick notes about this: the cake is still moist but lacks the bourbon flavor, the barely filled my bundt pan halfway and didn't rise all that much.
 The optional filling is absolutely worth doing to bulk up the cake as well as add a nominal amount of bourbon flavor, but once again, the bourbon flavor is really from the glaze.
 And yes, there is a lot of glazes.
 I'm secretly hoping this cake will age well like my beloved rum cake.
 I'll bump this up from my original 2.5 stars out of 5 to a solid 3.33.
 The dimensions made a difference.
 That being said, I'm not sure I would attempt a mini bundt.